devinsomniac/HousePricePrediction/README.md

    ```
 2. **Install Dependencies**:
     - Ensure you have Python 3.7+ installed.
-    -Install the required libraries:
+    - Install the required libraries:
 3. **Run the Notebook:**
-    -Open the Jupyter Notebook (Housing.ipynb) and run the cells to see the full workflow, from data preprocessing to model evaluation and tuning.
+    - Open the Jupyter Notebook (Housing.ipynb) and run the cells to see the full workflow, from data preprocessing to model evaluation and tuning.